Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Teams is 1Password’s password manager solution for companies with around 50 employees, or for dedicated groups within larger companies.
 If your needs are larger, you should take a look at 1Password Business – this offers all the same features, but with a greater focus on reporting and support.

-1Password Teams is the cheaper offering of the two, costing $3.99 per user per month, and allows its users to store unlimited passwords, as well as other data.
-They can also share any information they wish with other employees thanks to the shared folder, as well as keep any of their own information private.
+The 1Password Teams plan allows its users to store unlimited passwords, as well as other data and users can also share any information they wish with other employees thanks to the shared folder, as well as keep any of their own information private.

 A smart ‘travel mode’ is useful for employees who are regularly out in the field, as it allows sensitive data to be removed from a device while travelling, and then reinstated with a click when they reach their destination – thus reducing the chances of it falling into the wrong hands.